muratk3n/thirdwave/en/README.md

 With `xvfb` u can run visual progs in "headless" mode, no UI.

 `xvfb-run -s "-screen 0 1x1x24" script`.
-Alias that bih, fine ass..
-Mmm hmm.
+Alias that bih, done.

 ---